 All of the people named above have their native language listed on the UNESCO endangered languages list, among +130 in Russia itself.
 There aren’t enough native speakers left anymore due to heavy assimiliation with Russians or lack of interests among the younger generations.

-Let me know in the comments below which one of these regions are you the most curious to discover ?
+Let me know in the comments below which one of these regions you are the most curious to discover !